intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 * When running on Yarn-Client mode, the `cluster_mode` of OrcaContext should be `yarn` or `yarn-client`.
 * When running on Yarn-Cluster mode, the `cluster_mode` of OrcaContext should be `yarn-cluster`.

-Let's run the program as a python script directly:
+Let's run the program as a python script:
 ```bash
 python script.py
 ```